 An optimistic nun is a happy nun, and a happy nun is a long-lived nun.
-Optimism is a positive trait (which can be strengthened), an abiding disposition whose exercise makes momentary feelings of happiness more likely, and an abiding state of joy more attainable.
+Lucky for all of us (nun or not), optimism is a positive trait that can be strengthened.
+We can exercise this abiding disposition, thus making momentary feelings of happiness more likely, and an abiding state of joy more attainable.

 If you’ve ever had the pleasure of reading Man’s Search for Meaning by Viktor E. Frankl, you understand the life-giving importance of discovering meaning in your days.

-- How do you stay optimistic when it’s easier to cling to negative views?
+- How do you stay optimistic when it’s easier to cling to negativity?

 - What practices or reminders help you trust that everything is okay (in this moment) and that everything will be okay in the end?

 - Can you think of one time when your disposition/perspective altered the way an experience played out for you?

 Please share your thoughts on optimism, lessons in happy living, personal practices that help you look on the bright side, and any helpful or hopeful stories with me in the comments.

 Share this post with someone who believes in possibility even when it’s not immediately obvious.